kyma-project/website/content/blog-posts/2022-10-21-release-notes-2.8/index.md

 ### Istio CNI plugin

+**Breaking changes**

 This Kyma version introduces the Istio CNI plugin.
 The plugin replaces the `istio-init` container, and it provides the same networking functionality, but it doesn't require Istio users to have elevated Kubernetes RBAC permission.

 To learn more, read about the [Istio CNI plugin](https://istio.io/latest/docs/setup/additional-setup/cni/).

+If `initContainers` starting in a Pod with sidecar injection enabled need to have networking capabilities, you must follow one of the these migration guides:

+- Set the UID of the `initContainer` to `1337` using `runAsUser`. `1337` is the UID used by the sidecar proxy.
+The traffic sent by this UID is not captured by the Istio's iptables rule.
+Application container traffic is captured as usual.

+- Set the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to `disable`.
+It disables redirecting traffic to any CIDRs that the `init` containers communicate with.

+- Set the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to `disable`.
+It disables redirecting traffic to the specific outbound ports that the `initContainers` use.

 ## Serverless